-- “Dynamic Price Discrimination: Evidence from International Airline Markets” with Gaurab Aryal, Federico Ciliberto, and Charlie Murry
+- “Price Discrimination in International Airline Markets” with Gaurab Aryal and Charlie Murry

 - “Steering Incentives and Bundling Practices in the Telecommunications Industry” with Brian McManus, Aviv Nevo, and Zach Nolan